 You can first check the current server state by using the bin/server-state command.
 If the Directory Server does not appear to be accepting connections from clients, then potential reasons include the following:

-- The server is not running.
+- The Directory Server is not running.

-- If the server is configured to allow secure communication via SSL or StartTLS, then a problem with the key manager and/or trust manager configuration can cause connections to be rejected.
+- If the Directory Server is configured to allow secure communication via SSL or StartTLS, then a problem with the key manager and/or trust manager configuration can cause connections to be rejected.
 If that is the case, then messages should be written to the server access log for each failed connection attempt.

 - If a connection handler encounters a significant error, then it can stop listening for new requests.
 If this occurs, then a message should be written to the server error log with information about the problem.
 Another solution is to restart the server.
 A third option is to restart the connection handler using the LDIF connection handler to make it available again.
 To do this, create an LDIF file that disables and then re-enables the connection handler, create the config/auto-process-ldif directory if it does not already exist, and then copy the LDIF file into it.